loferro/Epidemiology_Assignment_1/README.md

 <h1 align="left"> Geostatistics Kriging Analysis of the Elevation of the Delta d'Ebre Islet </h1>

-<h4 align="left">Assignment for the course of  Spatial Epidemiology at Universitat Politecnica de Catalunya, 2022/2023</h4>
+<h4 align="left">Assignment for the course of  Spatial Epidemiology at Universitat Politècnica de Catalunya, 2022/2023</h4>

 <p align="left"> Team members:
 <ul>